nicoaudy/dpad_container/README.md

 # dpad_container

 Dpad container focus navigation support for android TV.
+Allow you to navigate widgets, just wrap your widget with `DpadContainer` and that's it!👻.

 ## Getting Started